 As this last year comes to a closure, life may have taken some unexpected turns.
 However, there are plenty of Oregon trailheads for a detour if you’re looking to reset and breathe some fresh air.
 I personally feel like there’s no better place than being in nature to reset and feel whole again.
 If you are living in the beautiful state of Oregon, there are endless choices of places to hike and explore.

 Since we’re talking about nature, here’s a word you may not be familiar with.
 Research in a growing scientific field called ecotherapy has shown a strong connection between time spent in nature and how it correlates to reduced stress, anxiety, and depression.
-Studies show physical activity is one of the most effective ways to prevent chronic disease, premature death, and improve health and immune function.
-And right now, I personally feel our natural immune systems are more important than ever.
-It’s well documented that people who regularly exercise feel better, live longer, and have a higher quality of life.
+Studies show physical activity is one of the most effective ways to prevent chronic disease, and premature death, and improve health and immune function.
+And right now, I personally feel our natural immune systems are more critical than ever.
+It’s well-documented that people who regularly exercise feel better, live longer, and have a higher quality of life.

 Are you trying to live a healthier lifestyle?
 How many of these hikes do you think you can accomplish this year?
 Soaking up nature is one of our favorite ways to reduce stress and get exercise for a healthy mind and body.

 First and foremost, I feel I would be doing our gorgeous state a disservice by not reminding our readers to be responsible when hiking in Oregon.
 So before we get to the best hikes in Oregon for the new year, we would like to remind everyone to always practice leave no trace principles and do your part in helping keep our trails, campgrounds, and beaches clean in Oregon.